jpw1991/chebs-mythical-weapons/README.md

 Detailed info in the [wiki](https://github.com/jpw1991/chebs-sword-in-the-stone/wiki).
 Here's the short version:

-- to do
+- Adds a powerful sword called Excalibur to the game.
+Excalibur:
+	- Cannot be crafted.
+	- Suffers no durability loss.
+	- Deals 100 slashing damage and 50 spirit damage.
+- The sword must be found and taken from the stone.
+It requires 100 sword skill to remove the sword from the stone.

 ### Config

-**Attention:** To edit the config as described, the [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) is the most user friendly way.
+**Attention:** To edit the config, the [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) is the most user friendly way.
 This is a separate mod.
 Please download and install it.

 Press **F1** to open the mod's configuration panel.